 The BM Rating

-The Navy Boatswain's Mate rating was officially established in 1797, but was in use as far back as 1775.
-BM is the oldest rating in the Navy, and has a rich history of honored traditions.
+The United States Navy Boatswain's Mate rating was officially established in 1794.
+Boatswain's Mate and Gunner's Mate are the oldest, continually serving ratings in the United States Navy, and each has a rich history and celebrate honored traditions.

 BM's are the leaders and backbone of every ship's crew.
 A Boatswain's Mate maintains the exterior surfaces of ships, deck handling machinery and equipment, handle cargo and operate small boats during a number of evolutions including Anti-Terrorism Operations and Maritime Interdiction boardings of suspect ships.